 - Demonstrates initiative, dependability, and a positive attitude.

-- Assists with Resident Assistants and Area Coordinator search committees or other professional searches within the Office of Residence Life as needed.
+- Assist with student staff or professional staff search committees or other within the Office of Residence Life as needed.

-- Assists the Assistant Dean and Assistant Director in the performance of central office duties and procedures as assigned.
+- Assists central office staff in additional duties and procedures as assigned.

 - Perform additional duties and responsibilities as assigned.